zekicaneksi/Bomchess/README.md

 To proxy them, this line is added to the create-react-app's package.json file (`app/front_end/package.json`); <br>
 `"proxy": "http://localhost:4001"` The port, must be the backend's ```API_PORT``` port.

+Setting up a google cloud project for google auth;
+- Create a project in `Google Cloud Developer Console`
+- Go to API's & Services -> Credentials and create a `OAuth client ID` credential
+	- It will ask you to configure your consent screen first.
+When doing so, include the `email` scope.
+Also, we don't require a test user since we don't access any sensitive/restricted info.
+	- When creating the credential, add `http://localhost:3000` to `Authorized JavaScript Origins` and `http://localhost:4001/login-via-google` to `Authorized redirect URIs` sections. (note that the ports must be your front-end port and backend port relatively)
+- After creation, download your credential's JSON file, rename it as "google_login.json" and copy the file into `/app/backend`

 #### Notes

 Admin panel is accessible at `/admin`.
 Only an user with `admin` type can access there.
 For that, an user's type must be manually changed in database from `normal` to `admin`